semaphoreci-demos/semaphore-demo-mlops/README.md

 This will execute the required steps (ala Makefile) only.
 After each execution you should commit `dvc.yaml` and `dvc.lock` to preserve the state of the training in Git.

-## Using Remote Storage

-As of now, only the hashes of the trained model is stored in the GitHub.
-The actual model files are automatically added to `.gitignore` when the DVC stages are created, so they only exist in your machine.
-This makes sense because both the data and the model might turn up being too large and unwieldy for a GitHub repository.

-To push the to the cloud you need to add remote storage.
-DVC supports [multiple storage providers](https://dvc.org/doc/user-guide/data-management/remote-storage) including Google Cloud and AWS S3 Buckets.

-In the following example, we use an S3 Bucket for remote storage:

-1. Go to your AWS Console and create an S3 Bucket (eg. `mybucket-dvc`)
-2. Check you have access to the buckets from your machine: `aws s3 ls`
-3. Add the AWS remote to DVC: `dvc remote add mybucket-dvc s3://mybucket/main`
-4. Set the bucket as default: `dvc remote default mybucket-dvc`
-5. Push the files to the bucket: `dvc push`

-Now each time you make change you should both commit the changes to GitHub and then do a `dvc push`.
-You can get the latest files from the remote storage with `dvc pull`

-## Use the ML pipeline in another machine

-You can reproduce the training in another machine by leveraging Git and the remote storage.
-Once you configure the AWS CLI to access your S3 bucket you can:

-1. Pull from dvc remote repo: `dvc pull`
-2. Run workflow: `dvc repro`
-3. Push data and artifacts to remote repo: `dvc push`
-4. Commit changes: `git add -A && git commit`

 ## CI/CD

 To setup a CI/CD pipeline you'll need a few things:
-- A token with access to the remote storage.
-For example, an IAM account with restricted access to the S3 bucket (read/write).
 - For containers, a token to access the Docker registry.
 For example, the user/password for a hub.docker.com account.
 - For running the app in HuggingFace Spaces, you'll need to upload your SSH pubkey and install GIT LFS.